plone/Products.CMFEditions/Products/CMFEditions/README.txt

 We know there are problems when migrating from 1.0alpha3, 1.0alpha4 or trunk checkout from May 2006 and before.
-Please `contact us <mailto:collective-versioning@lists.sourceforge.net>` for assitance.
+Please `contact us <mailto:collective-versioning@lists.sourceforge.net>` for assistance.
 We're interested in making migrations bullet proof.

 Feedback